Our Therapists

 LSW

-As a therapist, I am here to provide a safe and therapeutic environment for children, teens, and adults.
-Using a non-judgmental approach, I work with my clients to explore within and soar.
-In my mind, a therapist is led by the clients, who knows themselves best.
+As a therapist, I am here to provide a safe and therapeutic environment for teens and adults.
+Using a non-judgmental approach, I support my clients' process of exploration, discovery, and growth.
+A therapist is led by the clients, who know themselves best.
 Anybody can benefit from therapy, not only those who are going through a major life struggle.

-I use a broad range of modalities that stem from behavioral, psychodynamic, and humanistic theories.
-Additionally, I enjoy bringing art and play into sessions, as they are tools that assist us in awakening discovery and growth.
-I believe that every person possess the inner strengths to rise above the challenges that are thrown at them.
+A broad range of modalities is incorporated into my sessions, some of which stem from behavioral and psychodynamic theories.
+I believe that every person possesses the inner strength to rise above the challenges that are thrown at them.
 I am here to empower my clients to live their lives to the fullest.

 I am a graduate of Wurzweiler School of Social Work.
-I have experience working as a school counselor in both private and group settings.
-I work with clients who struggle with anxiety, ADHD, relationship issues, emotional regulation, parenting, navigating early adolescence, self-esteem, learning disabilities, and bullying.
+My previous job experience ranges from private to group settings and within school systems.
+I work with clients who struggle with trauma, anxiety, depression, ADHD, relationship issues, emotional regulation, parenting, navigating adolescence, self-esteem, learning disabilities, and bullying.

 Greta Insolia